mekanoid/Stellplats/README.md

 ## Permissions
 The following permission is used in the application:
- - Internet - for Google maps
+* Internet - for Google maps
- - GPS - for showing pitches around your current location
+* GPS - for showing pitches around your current location

 ## More information
 Swedish users can visit [Campingwebben](http://www.campingwebben.se/android/ "Svenska ställplatser hos Campingwebben") to get more information about this app.
-They can also visit [Campingwebben at Google+](http://gplus.to/campingwebben/ "Follow Campingwebben at Google+") to read the latest about the app.
+They can also visit [Campingwebben at Google+](http://gplus.to/campingwebben/ "Follow Campingwebben at Google+") to read the latest news about the app.

 // Peter Kindström, Campingwebben